CP1404/Practicals/prac_03/README.md

 12. The GitHub website for your new repo will probably have a suggestion for you:
     ![](../images/03image6.png)
-    So let\'s do it.
-Click the big green button and enter brief details about your project (you can always change them later), then click the big green \"**Commit new file**\" button (which will accept the defaults).
+    So let's do it.
+Click the big green button and enter brief details about your project (you can always change them later), then click the big green **Commit new file" button (which will accept the defaults).
     Your repo looks much better online now.
 READMEs are an important part of software development!

 13. But... we did that online in our GitHub repo.
-There\'s a new file there, but not locally on our computer.
+There's a new file there, but not locally on our computer.
-    So, let\'s \"**pull**\" those changes.
+    So, let's **pull" those changes.
 In PyCharm, choose **VCS \> Git \> Pull**, then click Pull (accept defaults).
-    You should now see the README file in your PyCharm project, and if you look, you\'ll see a 3^rd^ commit with a message like \"Create README.md\" in your commit log.
+    You should now see the README file in your PyCharm project, and if you look, you'll see a 3^rd^ commit with a message like "Create README.md" in your commit log.

-14. OK, now let\'s go crazy!
+14. OK, now let's go crazy!
 Close the project in PyCharm, then delete the whole project from your computer.
-That\'s right, delete it all!
+That's right, delete it all!
     This is what you would do if you had finished working on a lab computer and you had committed and pushed all of your changes to GitHub (that is, make sure GitHub has an up-to-date copy of your project).

-15. Now, imagine we\'ve moved to another computer on a different day...
+15. Now, imagine we've moved to another computer on a different day...
     How do we keep working on our project?
 We **clone** it.
 Choose **VCS \> Checkout from Version Control \> GitHub** from the menu.
     (Note: do not use the clone/download button on the GitHub website,